Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 The Cinereous Vulture is the 2nd largest bird of prey, following only the Andean Condor.
 These vultures can be found in Europe and Asia.
 One of the major threats to this species is poisoning.

-Humans have often used poisons to kill mammalian pests, but when these animals die vultures such as the Cinereous Vulture eat the carcasses and ingest the poison.
+Humans often use poisons to kill mammalian pests, but when these animals die vultures such as the Cinereous Vulture eat the carcasses and ingest the poison.
 This widespread problem has wreaked havoc on many vulture populations and other birds of prey.
-(12)

 10. Himalayan Vulture or Himalayan Griffon Vulture (Gyps himalayenis)